SingleMum.com.au Exclusive by Regular Contributor Pamela Cominos – Lawyer

 Principal Solicitor – Cominos Lawyers

-This article contains general information only.
+This article contains only general information, correct at the date of publication.
 For advice regarding your own personal circumstances, always seek individual advice from a qualified professional.
-Read the full singlemum.com.au Disclaimer here
+Read the full Singlemum.com.au Disclaimer here

 Pamela Cominos is the Principal Family Lawyer at Cominos Lawyers, Sydney who specialise in all aspects of Family Law.